chsafouane/imbalanced_data_methods_test/Notes.md

 ### Edited Nearest Neighbours

 This method uses KNN and if the nearest points have the same label as the class of the observation considered, it is removed from the dataset.
-This method removes samples that are close to the decision boundary.
+This method removes samples that are close to the decision boundary (Those that are too similar to observations of the minority class - opposite of CNN).